Skip to content

 This is where many applications break down.
 The lender is not evaluating the business the way the borrower experiences it.
 They are applying a formula that was not designed for this type of income.
 The outcome is predictable: lower loan amounts, higher rates, or outright denials.

-Bank statement loans are designed specifically for borrowers whose tax returns do not accurately reflect their earning power.
-Instead of relying on net income, these programs evaluate actual deposits over a 12- or 24-month period.
-This approach aligns much more closely with how truck drivers generate and manage income.
+1099 income programs are designed specifically for borrowers whose tax returns do not accurately reflect their earning power.
+Instead of relying on net income after deductions, these programs qualify borrowers directly off their 1099 income.

 The One-Year Requirement and Why It Matters